kamil00110/Maerklin-6050-and-6023-communication-documentation/README.md

 power wires mirrored

 ## Pinout male keyboard side:
-A2-A16: GND
+- A2-A16: GND
-B2-B4: 8V
+- B2-B4: 8V
-B6: INIT
+- B6: INIT
--does something to the to 80f modules (only module that uses it.
+  - does something to the to 80f modules (only module that uses it.
 No activity seen)
-B8: 5V for Memory
+- B8: 5V for Memory
--5v power for Memory and Keyboard modules (NC no existing Control Unit gives power to it)
+  - 5v power for Memory and Keyboard modules (NC no existing Control Unit gives power to it)
-B10: Stop
+- B10: Stop
--High=Stop.
+  - High=Stop.
 If pulled down Stop button is pressed
-B12: Go
+- B12: Go
--High=Go .
+  - High=Go .
 If pulled down Go button is pressed
-B14: SCL
+- B14: SCL
--I2C clock
+  - I2C clock
-B16: SDA
+- B16: SDA
--I2C data
+  - I2C data

 ## Comunication:
 All the module work in a I2C multi master system toogether.
 Comunicating directly on the bus allows to remove some limitatiosn of other märklin hardware like